rauhs/klang/README.md

 The options mean:

-`logger-fn`: This the CLJS function that gets called for the log calls.
+`:logger-fn`: A symbol.
+This the CLJS function that gets called for the log calls.
 The macro emit the proper call (or not if it's elided).
 The arguments of the `logger-fn` are: